wisnuuakbr/simple-rest-go-echo/README.md

 ```

 ## Configuration
+Copy the .env.example to .env

-Change the config on Config/db.go for your dbconfig
+Change the config for your local server

 ```bash
 Host:     "localhost",